All Things Lobster

 Climb aboard an authentic lobster boat

 Listen to the history and folklore of Maine lobstermen amid the beauty of the sea and the sights of the coast and its spruce-studded islands, rugged cliffs, and stunning mountainscapes.
-Kids can often help bait and pull in a trap, then learn which ones are keepers and which must be return to the ocean floor.
+Kids can often help bait and pull in a trap, then learn which are keepers and which must be returned to the ocean floor.

 When early settlers first consumed lobster, it was plentiful in waters around Maine, making it an extremely cheap food source.
 In fact, prisoners had to eat lobster so often that they fought to pass a rule, so they only had to eat lobster three times a week.
 Lobster was even fed to pigs or used as fishing bait or fertilizer.

 Today visitors arrive from all over the world ready to eat lobster at nearly every meal.
 The traditional way to eat one is steamed or boiled with a side of melted butter, and usually a bib and lots of hand wipes.
 If you order a “shore dinner,” it will come with a cup of lobster stew and some steamers.

 A True Maine experience means a lobster roll with homemade fries and a view of the ocean.
 But the choices don’t end there.
 Try a lobster omelet or benedict for a decadent breakfast.
 Lobster grilled cheese, lobster mac, and cheese, lobster dip or won tons, or a classic lobster salad make for a perfect lunch.
 Dinner time comes with offerings like lobster risotto, surf, and turf, or a lobster crepe.